The Best Colors for YouTube Thumbnails (And Why They Work)

 Why Colour Is Your First Impression

 The human brain processes colour in under 200 milliseconds.
-Before a viewer reads your title, recognises a face, or even registers what niche you're in, they've already had an emotional reaction to your colour palette.
+Before a viewer reads your title, recognises a face, or registers what niche you're in, they've already had an emotional reaction to your colour palette.
 That reaction dictates whether they pause or scroll.

 Designing for YouTube's Background